 Glengarry Glen Ross (1992)

 This is a wise move by Foley, because it brings on some marvellous powerhouse performances by a set of fine actors.
-Harris and Spacey deliver their best to date, and Pacino is fantastic - especially towards the end.
+Ed Harris and Kevin Spacey deliver their best work to date, and Al Pacino is fantastic – especially towards the end.
 But it is Jack Lemmon who steals the show as Shelley Levene.
 That he wasn't Oscar-nominated for this performance is one of the biggest blunders in the history of the Academy.
 And the mystery is only amplified by the fact that Lemmon always was an Oscar-favourite.
 Equally flabbergasting is the absence of David Mamet's name in the Best Script category.

-As with 12 Angry Men, Glengarry Glen Ross is proof that if you handle it rightly, the screen can be as dramatically powerful as the stage.
+As with 12 Angry Men, Glengarry Glen Ross is proof that if you handle it right, the screen can be as dramatically powerful as the stage.
 The camera can capture the details that might be hard to observe in the theatre.
-With Glengarry Glen Ross, James Foley manages to maintain David Mamet's distinct tone, making this one of the most sizzling and shattering dramatic films of the decade.
+With Glengarry Glen Ross, James Foley manages to maintain David Mamet's distinct tone, making this one of the most sizzling and shattering drama films of the decade.